Options for Repaying Your Student Loans

 These plans base your monthly payment on how much you owe, your interest rate, and a fixed repayment time period.

-• The Standard Repayment Plan.
+The standard repayment plan.
 The standard plan is the plan offered by the lender.
-The payments will last for as long as 10 years.
-This plan is the fastest method because it is shortest, but that also means higher monthly payments to make.
+The payments last for up to 10 years.
+This plan is the fastest method because it is shortest, but that also means higher monthly payments.
 An advantage to it is that you will pay less interest.

-• The Graduated Repayment Plan.
+The graduated repayment plan.
 Under a graduated plan, your payments start out low and increase every two years.
 The repayment period lasts up to 10 years.
-An advantage to this plan is that it recognizes that your income will likely be lower right after you graduate and then (hopefully, at least) increase as the years accumulate.
+An advantage of this plan is that it recognizes that your income will likely be lower right after you graduate and then (hopefully, at least) increase as the years accumulate.

-• The Extended Repayment Plan.
-This plan allows a loan term up to 25 years, depending on the size of the loan.
-Your loan balance must be at least $30,000 in order to participate in this plan.
-Those who want to pay smaller monthly payments may find this plan to their liking because it is drawn out.
-A downside is that you will pay more interest over the course of the payback period.
+The extended repayment plan.
+This plan allows a loan term up to 25 years, depending on the loan’s size.
+Your loan balance must be at least $30,000 in order to participate.
+Those who want to pay smaller monthly payments may like this plan because it is drawn out.
+But you will pay more interest over the course of the payback period.

 Income-driven repayment (IDR) plans